Ravikharatmal/eg-01-java-jwt/README.md

 See the [IntelliJ instructions]().

-### Configure the example's settings
+## Configure the example

-You can configure the example either via an .ini file or via environment variables:
+You can configure the example either via a properties file or via environment variables:

-*  **ds_config.ini:** Edit the `ds_config.ini` file in the root
-   directory.
-   (After creating it from the `ds_config_EXAMPLE.ini` file.)
+*  **config.properties:** In the **src/main/resources/**
+   directory, copy the
+   `config-example.properties` file  to `config.properties`.

+   Then update it with your settings.
    More information for the configuration settings is below.
 *  Or via **environment variables:** export the needed environment variables.
-The file `.env` lists the variables.
+   The variable names in the `config-example.properties` file are the same as the needed environment variables.

-`ds_config.ini` is in the .gitignore file so your private information will not be added to your repository.
+`config.properties` is in the .gitignore file so your private information will not be added to your repository.
 Do not store your Integration Key, private key, or other private information in your code repository.

 #### Creating the Integration Key
 Your DocuSign Integration Key must be configured for a JWT OAuth authentication flow:
-* Create a public/private key pair for the key.
-Store the private key in a secure location.
+* Using the DocuSign Admin tool, create a public/private key pair for the integration key.
+  Store the private key
+  in a secure location.
 You can use a file or a key vault.
 * The example requires the private key.
-Store the private key in the `ds_config.ini` file or in the environment variable `DS_PRIVATE_KEY`.
+Store the private key in the `config.properties` file or in the environment variable `DS_PRIVATE_KEY`.
+* Due to Java handling of multi-line strings, add the text `\n\` at the end of each line of the private key.
+  See the example in the `config-example.properties` file.
-* If you will be using individual permission grants, you must create a `Redirect URI` for the key.
+* If you will be using individual consent grants, you must create a `Redirect URI` for the key.
 Any URL can be used.
 By default, this example uses `https://www.docusign.com`